t-d-k/LibreCrypt/README.md

 *Important: DoxBox in Portable mode will not work on Windows Vista and later 64 bit versions without a extra step before use.*

 *DoxBox installed on Windows Vista and later 64 bit versions adds the text "Test Mode" to the Windows desktop.
 Please see the documentation for details on removing this.*
+*On Windows 8 please turn off 'Safe Boot' and disklocker before installing.*
+*There has been a report that Kaspersky anti-virus falsely reports DoxBox as having the 'generic.Trojan' virus, please disable or replace this before installing.*

 * Please follow these instructions to run DoxBox in portable mode on 64 bit Windows; if you do not do this you will get the error "Windows requires a digitally signed driver" when starting the drivers.
 There is no need to do this if DoxBox is installed.
 	+ Start DoxBox, click 'No' on the prompt to start the portable drivers, and 'OK' on the warning dialog about not having any loaded drivers.